Shmarkus/PIM/README.md

 ###Basics
 If You have a special kind of file format, create a new Parser to mapper/src/Parsers.
 It has to extend the
 \Parsers\AbstractParser class and implement \Parsers\Parser interface (see examples like \Parsers\ISO20022Parser).
-When Your parser is ready, create new entry to \Parsers\ParserFactory::getParser() method (add new case statement).
+When Your parser is ready, create new entry to \Parsers\ParserFactoryImpl::getParser() method to register Your new parser (add new case statement).
-Now You can use Your new parser by passing Your parser name to map() functions last argument!
+Now You can use Your new parser by passing Your parser name to map() functions third argument!
 ###Advanced
-If the default extractor doesn't cut it for You, You can create a new Extractor.
+If the default extractor doesn't cut it for You, You can create new Extractors.
 This would happen if You need to read data from a webservice or other source than a file.
-In this case You'd need to create a ExtractorFactory, much like ParserFactory and create new Extractor that extends \Extractors\AbstractExtractor class and implements \Extractors\Extractor interface!
+In this case You'd need to create a new Extractor that implements
+\Extractors\Extractor interface and then register Your new extractor in \Extractors\ExtractorFactoryImpl::getExtractor() method (add new case statement).
+Now You can use Your new extractor by passing Your extractor name to map() functions fourth parameter!

 ##Component model
 ![Component diagram](https://github.com/Shmarkus/PIM/blob/master/doc/Components.png "Component diagram")